 Though the language may now be too easy for these ages, the emotional aspect of the story will be more important.
 This book can help validate feelings of being an outsider, or having to juggle two (or more) languages and two (or more) cultures.

-Today’s blog post was a picture book review on
+This was a picture book review on

 Dear Abuelo by Grecia Huesca Dominguez.